2010 Penn State Nittany Lions football team: October 30: Michigan

 Joe Paterno got his 399th career win by starting a former walk-on quarterback, Matt McGloin, for the first time.
 In his first career start, Matt McGloin passed for 250 yards and scored a passing touchdown and a rushing touchdown.
 Running back Evan Royster surpassed Curt Warner and became the all-time Penn State rushing leader by running 150 yards on 29 carries with 2 touchdowns.
-Although the Lion's defense could not stop Michigan's Denard Robinson, who posted 190 passing yards and 191 rushing yards, the Penn State offense was able to march down the field with a commanding 10–16 3rd-down efficiency.
+Although the Lions' defense could not stop Michigan's Denard Robinson, who posted 190 passing yards and 191 rushing yards, the Penn State offense was able to march down the field with a commanding 10–16 3rd-down efficiency.
 The Lions controlled the ball for more than 37 minutes and outscored Michigan by a stunning 28–10 in the first half partly due to turnovers, never trailing, and boosted the lead to 31–10 early in the 3rd quarter.
 Michigan scored a TD but Penn State quickly restored the three touchdown lead.
 Michigan scored two more TDs, one late in the third, the other midway through the 4th to cut the lead to 7, but Penn State put it away with a field goal, and after stopping Michigan on 4th down, drove all the way to the 1 yard line before taking a knee.